-- The third type is generalized anxiety disorder, which is once again exactly what it sounds like.
-It's a broad sense of worry or tension that people experience about anything.
+- The third type is generalized anxiety disorder: It's a broad sense of worry or tension that people experience about anything.
 It can be sudden, and there doesn't have to be a stimulant to provoke such an irrational, anxious feeling.

-Finally we dive into phobias, which is a fear of a specified situation or object such as heights, insects, loud noises, small spaces, and literally anything else.
+- Finally we dive into phobias: A fear of a specified situation or object such as heights, insects, loud noises, small spaces, and literally anything else.
 There are terms for almost any kind of specified fear but the ones mentioned are often the most common.

 Types of Anxiety Disorders